zzdaddy/astro-blog/src/content/posts/guide/index.md

 ---
-title: Simple Guides for Fuwari
+title: Fuwari的入门指南
 published: 2024-04-01
 description: "How to use this blog template."
 image: "./cover.jpeg"
-tags: ["Fuwari", "Blogging", "Customization"]
+tags: ["Fuwari"]
-category: Guides
+category: Astro
 draft: false
 ---